Free Dominion: Overview

 The lead moderators and former owners of the site were Mark and Connie Fournier.
 Mark Fournier ran in the 2007 Ontario election for the Freedom Party of Ontario in Kingston and the Islands placing last with 137 votes (0.28%).

 On December 31, 2005, Free Dominion made news when one of its frequent contributors, Gordon Stamp, resigned as Peter Goldring's campaign manager as a result of comments Stamp had posted on Free Dominion about being open to Alberta separatism under certain circumstances.
 Goldring was subsequently quoted saying that Free Dominion is "extreme" in its views.

 In early 2008, the website was sold to Liberty News Service in Panama, with the Fourniers retaining operational control of the website.

 Human rights complaint

 In July 2007, a complaint was made against Free Dominion before the Canadian Human Rights Commission for posting material perceived to be discriminatory against Muslims.
 The complaint was subsequently withdrawn.

 Defamation suits

 Free Dominion and Connie and Mark Fournier have been defendants in a total of four lawsuits for defamation.

 Defamation suits by Richard Warman

 Among the suits against Free Dominion and the Fourniers were four filed by Richard Warman, a human rights lawyer.
 Three of the suits were for defamation and an additional unsuccessful suit was for copyright infringement.
-Of the three defamation suits, two have proceeded towards trial while a third, filed with Warren Kinsella as co-plaintiff, has been inactive.
+Of the three defamation suits, two have proceeded toward trial while a third, filed with Warren Kinsella as co-plaintiff, has been inactive.